Tax on high earners ruled out as Rachel Reeves looks to plug £40bn Budget black hole

 Pressed on Mr Kinnock’s answers, a Downing Street spokesperson said: “The chancellor talked about people who go out and work and earn money through hard work, and ultimately the government remains committed to the manifesto pledge not to raise VAT, national insurance contributions or income tax as part of its commitment not to increase taxes on working people.”

-Already, the government has indicated that it is looking at a series of wealth taxes including raising capital gains rates on investments, and increasing inheritance tax and extending it to farmland.
+The government has previously indicated that it is looking at a series of wealth taxes including raising capital gains rates on investments, and increasing inheritance tax and extending it to farmland.

-A Conservative Party spokesman said: “This Labour Government is incapable of being straight with the British public.
+A Conservative Party spokesperson said: “This Labour government is incapable of being straight with the British public.

-“Time and time again they promised not to raise taxes on working people, and now just 9 days from their first budget they still can’t even say what that means.
+“Time and time again they promised not to raise taxes on working people, and now just nine days from their first Budget they still can’t even say what that means.

 “They must urgently clarify who will bear the brunt of their tax plans or once again face accusations that they are gearing up to break their promises to the British people.”